soldair/node-forkfriend/README.md

 var forkfriend = require('friend');
 var friend = forkfriend();

-friend.add('somefriend.js',['-a',1]);
+// make 3 somefriend.js worker with arguments
+friend.add('somefriend.js',['-a',1],3);

-// workers for the same file get the same args as the first friend.add('somefriend.js')
+// workers for the same file get the same args as the first.
+// multiple calls to add add that many more to the pool friend.add('somefriend.js')

-friend.send('hey work on this you guys');
+friend.send('hey one of you work on this');

 friend.on('message',function(message,workername,worker){
   // message is the data the child sent.